JoshuaGraham14/JoshuaGraham14/README.md

 ### Equinor, London, UK
 **Knowledge AI Summer Intern** (Machine Learning, NLP, LLM, Python)
 *Jun - Aug 2024*
-- Developed a system using a Large Language Model (LLM) to automate data extraction from LNG market intel in MS Teams messages.
+- Developed a system using a **Large Language Model (LLM)** to automate data extraction from LNG market intel in MS Teams messages.
 - Processed over 700 messages, creating a proprietary dataset that enhanced trading strategies and data-driven decisions.
-- Built and trained a custom ML text classifier to identify LNG cargo trade intentions with 93% accuracy.
+- Built and trained a custom **ML text classifier** to identify LNG cargo trade intentions with 93% accuracy.
-- Created a script for preprocessing large volumes of unstructured trader messages using NLP techniques.
+- Created a script for preprocessing large volumes of unstructured trader messages using **NLP** techniques.
 - Presented my work to 60 colleagues, receiving positive feedback for its significant impact.

 ### Softwire, London, UK
 **Software Engineering Summer Intern** (Full-Stack, NodeJS, ReactJS, Git, Jira)
 *Jun - Aug 2023*
-- Built a full-stack train monitoring application as part of a 9-member Agile team.
+- Built a **full-stack** train monitoring application as part of a 9-member Agile team.
-- Developed the back-end using JavaScript/TypeScript, integrating multiple APIs for live data and addressing complex data caching challenges.
+- Developed the back-end using **JavaScript/TypeScript**, integrating multiple APIs for live data and addressing complex **data caching** challenges.
-- Managed DevOps, creating a GitLab pipeline for automatic app deployment to AWS using Docker.
+- Managed DevOps, creating a GitLab pipeline for automatic app deployment to AWS using **Docker**.
 - Defined the strategic vision and functional requirements of the app through customer research.

 ### Nano Dimension, Tel Aviv, Israel
 **Software Development Summer Intern** (Python, OpenCV, NumPy, PyQt, DevOps)
 *Jun - Aug 2022*
-- Designed and developed an image processing algorithm and license management tool for 3D printing software.
+- Designed and developed an **image processing algorithm** and license management tool for 3D printing software.
-- Rapidly adapted to unfamiliar Python libraries, notably OpenCV and NumPy.
+- Rapidly adapted to unfamiliar **Python** libraries, notably **OpenCV** and **NumPy**.
 - Gained insights into DevOps practices and methodologies by collaborating with senior engineers in an Agile environment.
 - Presented project progress in sprint review meetings to team members and stakeholders.